Cloud 9 Adventure Ltd Coronavirus Policy

 What if my trip has to change due to covid regulations?

 If we can still run your trip by making some small changes to accommodate any new rules, then we will.
-If you booked a private trip, and new rules require group size to be capped (and therefore the guiding ratio may need to change), or transport rules require smaller group sizes in minibuses, then we will need to charge for any additional services used, but will discuss this with you first.
+If you booked a private trip, and new rules require group size to be capped (and therefore the guiding ratio may need to change), or transport rules require smaller group sizes in minibuses, then we will need to charge for any additional services used, but will discuss this with you first to make sure you are happy with any arrangements.

 What precautions are you taking with regard to covid?